pac4j/spring-security-pac4j/README.md

 - the `ClientAuthenticationEntryPoint` is replaced by the `Pac4jEntryPoint` which should never be called
 - the `ClientAuthenticationToken` is replaced by the `Pac4jAuthenticationToken` and `Pac4jRememberMeAuthenticationToken` (depending on the use case)
 - the security is ensured by the `SecurityFilter` (as usually in the pac4j world)
-- the `CallbackFilter` finishes the login process for indirect clients (as usually in the pac4j world).
+- the `CallbackFilter` finishes the login process for indirect clients (as usually in the pac4j world) and replaces the `ClientAuthenticationFilter`.

 ## Demo